sbusso/rubynaut.net/_posts/2012/08/2012-08-30-application-monitoring.md

 ### Other way to collect data

-Another way to get the data is to import your server logs:
+Different interaces exists and allow you to send data to the DB, here from logs:
 * [logstash](https://github.com/logstash/logstash)
 * [etsy's logstar](https://github.com/etsy/logster)

-Sending data through HTTP/JSON:
+and this one for sending data through HTTP/JSON:
 * [backstop](https://github.com/obfuscurity/backstop)

-Send notification event from capistrano deploy: [graphite-notify](https://github.com/hellvinz/graphite-notify)
+Finally if you want to notify your DB of a deployment event: [graphite-notify](https://github.com/hellvinz/graphite-notify)

 ### Alternative usage